Sabertrio User Guide – Importing and Formatting Music for Your Lightsaber

 Sample Format: 16-bits, mono

-Your Neo CFX Saber has two ways of handling tracks: The iSaber
+Your Neo CFX Saber has two ways of handling tracks: the iSaber Music Player or direct playback from a sound font.

 Tracks inside individual sound fonts act more like background music